H. Rochester Sneath

 H. Rochester Sneath MA L-ès-L (c.
-1900 – ?) is a fictional character, headmaster of the fictional Selhurst school, who was created by Humphrey Berkeley in a series of hoax letters to public school headmasters and public figures starting in 1948.
+1900 – ?) is a fictional character, headmaster of the fictional Selhurst school, who was created by Humphry Berkeley in a series of hoax letters to public school headmasters and public figures starting in 1948.

 Fictional biography

-Sneath was the headmaster of Selhurst School ("near Petworth, Sussex"), a preparatory school with 175 male students.
+Sneath was supposedly the headmaster of Selhurst School ("near Petworth, Sussex"), a preparatory school with 175 male students.

 Invention of Sneath

 Selhurst School and Rochester Sneath were the inventions of Humphry Berkeley, then an undergraduate student at Pembroke College, Cambridge.

 Berkeley ordered headed notepaper printed with Selhurst's letterhead.
 He arranged with the Royal Mail to have his post forwarded to his Cambridge address.
 After some time they refused to send mail from a nonexistent address, so he would ask his correspondents to reply c/o Mrs Harvey-Kelly, at a Cambridge address which was that of a fellow student.

 The letters

 Headmasters

 Berkley's earliest letters as Sneath, written in March 1948, were to the headmasters of several British public schools.

 The Master of Marlborough College, F. M. Heywood, was livid when Sneath asked how he had "engineered" a recent visit of the royal family.
 Next, he received a letter in which Sneath warned that he should not hire a French teacher, 'Robert Agincourt', because he had climbed a tree naked.
 Finally, when asked to recommend a private detective and a competent nursery maid, Heywood wrote back, "I am not an agency for domestic servants.
 I really must ask you not to bother me with this kind of thing."

-Other letters included written by Sneath included:
+Other letters written by Sneath included: